-Google Chrome browser installation on Debian 11 Bullseye Linux
+Steps for installing Google Chrome on Debian 11 Linux

-Here we will show two methods to set up this browser on your Linux, one is using the repository and the other by downloading the Chrome Deb file and install it using APT.
+Here we will show two methods to set up this browser on your Linux, one is using the repository, and the other is by downloading the Chrome Deb file and installing it using APT.

 Open the command terminal and run the given command to add Google’s GPG key.
 This will help the system to recognize the packages we are about to download for the Chrome browser installation are from the original source and have not been manipulated by anyone.